If life in danger call Triple Zero 000

 If you have any problems with your internet, it is also possible to hotspot your phone and all programs needed will run smoothly as required.

-We welcome all applicants considering becoming a Digital Crisis Supporter and due to the flexibility of the role can support a variety of accessibility needs.
+We welcome all applicants considering becoming a digital crisis supporter and due to the flexibility of the role can support a variety of accessibility needs.
 Please send us through an email if you have any specific questions.

-Becoming a Digital Crisis Supporter is perfect for those living in regional/remote areas in Australia.
+Becoming a digital crisis supporter is perfect for those living in regional/remote areas in Australia.
 You can be located anywhere Australia-wide as long as you have the appropriate computer equipment and a stable and reliable internet connection.

 Unfortunately, due to our security requirements and IT systems, we are not able to accept overseas applicants.

-Lifeline has 41 centres around Australia in regional, remote and metropolitan areas.
+Lifeline has 43 Centres around Australia in regional, remote and metropolitan areas.

 To volunteer at your nearest Lifeline Centre or Lifeline shop, please contact your local Lifeline Centre to find out more about becoming a volunteer.